peturgq/packer/README.md

 Packer Templates
 ================

-GreenQloud's Packer Templates is a project encapsulates [Packer](http://packer.io) templates for building virtual machine images for CloudStack.
-There are also templates for creating [Vagrant](http://vagrantup.com) baseboxes these boxes are used for testing Single Node Developer Setups.
+GreenQloud's Packer Templates is a project that encapsulates [Packer](http://packer.io) templates for building virtual machine images for CloudStack.
+There are also templates for creating [Vagrant](http://vagrantup.com) baseboxes, which are used for testing Single Node Developer Setups.

 # Useful commands

 Packer validate: `packer validate template.json`

-Packer debug and logging: `. debug.rc` (in projects main directory)
+Packer debug and logging: `. debug.rc` (in project's main directory)

 Packer build template: `packer build template.json` (make is often a better option)